jphong125/stellaapic/Writerside/topics/Result.md

 # Result

 ## Overview
-Using this method the Lucky Monaco system will send to Casino Operator the winning result of a bet. **The Casino Operator will change the balance of the player in accordance with this request and return the updated balance.**
+Using this method the Lucky Monaco system will send to Casino Operator the winning result of a bet.<br/> **The Casino Operator will change the balance of the player in accordance with this request and return the updated balance.**

 Result request may contain a prize that the player is awarded with during the game round, if there is an active promotional campaigns.

-Important:The call is idempotent, i.e. sending result again with the same reference number creates only one transaction.
+Important : The call is idempotent, i.e. sending result again with the same reference number creates only one transaction.

 ## Request